Video Download: Pregnenolone The Most Important Hormone You Havent Heard About Part 1

 - Acetylcholine is usually low in Alzheimer's patients.
 Additionally, pregnenolone also helps keep our memories sharp and helps us get to sleep, which is also a significant memory boost.

-- Acetylcholine is not only necessary for thought and memory; it also controls sleep cycles, including the phase of sleep that is connected to memory (called the random eye movement [REM] phase).
+- Acetylcholine is not only necessary for thought and memory; it also controls sleep cycles, including the phase of sleep that is connected to memory (called the random eye movement [REM] period).
 Scientists have discovered that it dramatically increases memory-enhancing sleep.

 - Pregnenolone has been found to be 100 times more efficient for memory enhancement than other steroids or steroid precursors in laboratory mice.
 Pregnenolone appears to be one of the most potent memory enhancers yet reported in animals and has been shown to not only make people smarter but boost their moods as well.